Money-on-Chain provides a stablecoin backed by Bitcoin

 In the future there will also be Euro-on-Chain, Yuan-on-Chain and other stable coins backed by Bitcoin, which work with the currently known currencies without being dependent on central banks.
 After the introduction of the Euro, people used to convert all amounts into the familiar mark, franc, lira or peseta in their heads.
 In the same way, the dollar, euro or yuan will certainly continue to live on in people’s minds for some time, even if these currencies no longer exist.

 The BitPro is not entirely risk-free: when the Bitcoin goes down, it goes down even more.
 In March 2020, when all assets including cryptocurrencies crashed because of the Coronavirus panic, the BitPro fell lower than the Bitcoin, so its owners lost money.
-But this loss was more than compensated by the constant rise of Bitcoin in the last months of 2020.
+But this loss was more than compensated by the constant rise of Bitcoin throughout most of 2020 and 2021.
 As one can expect Bitcoin to rise in the long run, this is a risk worth taking, given the potential high yield.

 “Money-on-Chain was built to be the cornerstone of DeFi on Bitcoin“, explains Max Cajurzaa, its Co-founder and CEO.
 “It enables other projects to develop lending, credit and advanced trading for Bitcoin holders.“